-Zero‑label generalization is an extremely challenging scenario in cross‑system log-based anomaly detection.
+Cross‑system generalization is an extremely challenging scenario in log-based anomaly detection.
 Table \hyperref[tab_1]{2} shows the comparative results of FusionLog and various baseline methods under four experimental settings.
 As the table illustrates, FusionLog’s F1‑score significantly outperforms all baselines.
 Specifically, PLELog, LogRobust, and NeuralLog are designed for single‑system anomaly detection; they lack the adaptability to bridge the gap between target and source systems.
 DeepLog trains using only a small number of normal logs from the target system, thus misclassifies novel normal events as anomalies.
 LogTransfer and LogTAD rely on simple transfer‑learning models that share only part of the neural network structure between source and target systems, and can achieve good performance only under specific conditions.
 LogDLR depends on adversarial domain adaptation and labeled logs from the target system, but when there is a substantial distributional shift between source and target domains, its generalization is severely limited.
-MetaLog is designed for target systems with few anomaly samples, but it is also constrained by the scarcity of labeled logs: if anomaly labels or all labels are removed, it cannot perform effective anomaly detection (for example, its F1‑score drops from 92.93 to 33.33).
-Unlike MetaLog, FreeLog bases on system‑agnostic representation meta‑learning, can detect anomalies without any target labeled logs; however, its performance is hampered by mismatches between general and proprietary knowledge, making it effective only on general logs.
-RAGLog, based on LLMs and retrieval‑augmented generation, is highly sensitive to prompt design and the quality of retrieved positive examples for instance, without proper guidance, its F1‑Score falls from 89.05 to 62.79.
-Overall, existing methods cannot fully solve the zero‑label cold‑start problem.
-FusionLog, through training-free semantic routing and knowledge distillation and fusion based on LLM and SM, effectively fuses both general and proprietary knowledge, achieving efficient knowledge transfer from source system to target system.
+MetaLog is designed for target systems with few anomaly logs, but it is also constrained by the scarcity of labeled logs: if anomaly labels or all labels are removed, it cannot perform effective anomaly detection (for example, its F1‑score drops from 92.93 to 33.33).
+Unlike MetaLog, FreeLog, based on system‑agnostic representation meta‑learning, can detect anomalies without any target labeled logs; however, its performance is hampered by mismatches between general and proprietary knowledge, making it effective only on general logs.
+RAGLog, based on LLMs and retrieval‑augmented generation, is highly sensitive to prompt design and the quality of retrieved positive examples.
+For instance, without proper guidance, its F1‑score falls from 89.05 to 62.79.
+It is worth noting that RAGLog (g2) applies the LLM directly to the target system without any labeled logs or retrieval guidance, yet achieves only 45--49\% precision and 62--66\% F1-score.
+This result indicates that the LLM alone cannot reliably classify log anomalies from its pretrained knowledge, even on these widely studied public datasets.
+In contrast, FusionLog achieves over 94\% F1-score through the collaborative distillation mechanism, confirming that the performance gains originate from the method design rather than the LLM's prior exposure to these datasets.
+Overall, existing methods cannot solve the cold‑start problem.
+FusionLog, through training-free semantic routing and knowledge distillation and fusion based on LLM and small model, effectively fuses both general and proprietary knowledge, achieving efficient knowledge transfer from source system to target system.